Starting a business in China as an expatriate can be a rewarding venture, but it requires navigating a complex legal framework.

 - Registered office address

-- Processing Time: Typically 2-4 weeks
+- Processing Time: 2-4 weeks

 2. Foreign-Invested Enterprise (FIE) Approval

-Steps:
+- Steps:

-- Submit a feasibility study report
+- Submit a feasibility study report.

-- Obtain approval from the Ministry of Commerce (MOFCOM)
+- Obtain approval from the Ministry of Commerce (MOFCOM).

-- Register with the State Administration for Market Regulation (SAMR)
+- Register with the SAMR.

-Documents Needed:
+- Documents Needed:

 - Business scope